So, what should I feed my bearded dragon? Well, bearded dragons are pets that are feed on several vegetables, fruits, and insects.

 Bananas will contain the following nutrients Calcium (5 mg), Phosphorus (22 mg), Magnesium (27 mg), and Iron (0.3 mg) that’ll be helpful to your Bearded dragons if fed in moderation.

-However, you must be careful as you feed your bearded dragon with some of these soft fruit such as kiwi because they’ll ferment due to their sugary nature – which eventually causes teeth issues.
+However, you must be careful as you feed your bearded dragon with some of this soft fruit such as kiwi because they’ll ferment due to their sugary nature – which eventually causes teeth issues.

 What Vegetables Can Bearded Dragons Eat?

-Definitely, baby of bearded dragons won’t feed on most of the vegetables out there.
+The baby of bearded dragons won’t feed on most of the vegetables out there.
 Mainly, baby beardies eat 20% vegetables + fruits and 80% insects.

-Don’t feed the pet with pale vegetables such as celery or iceberg lettuce because they have limited nutrients.
+Please don’t feed the pet with pale vegetables such as celery or iceberg lettuce because they have limited nutrients.

 Adult bearded dragons eat 80% vegetables + fruits and 20% insects – a total reverse of what the baby beardies eat.
-Bearded dragons eat many vegetables including turnip greens, mustard, and collards.
+Bearded dragons eat many vegetables, including turnip greens, mustard, and collards.